 The Full Club is composed of a standard iron mid flex, a golf grip and a tee setter device on the butt end of the shaft above the grip for inserting the golf tee in the ground at your desired height.
 On the opposite or tip end of the golf shaft is the ball saddle, another uniquely designed basket to hold the golf ball while you lower it onto the head of your tee; the ball saddle is multipurpose as it allows you to retrieve the golf ball from the greens cup without you having to strain bend or kneel to retrieve your ball.

-100% Made in America by Pegxco Company in Lake View, New York.
+100% made in the U.S.A. by Pegxco Company in Lake View, New York.